 The toppings: The list of possibilities with toppings is endless.
 Explore a wide range of toppings, including granola, nut butter drizzle, dried or fresh fruits, or even a dollop of Greek yogurt to add more creaminess.
 Or add a superfood like bee pollen, blue spirulina, ground flax seed, and hemp hearts.
 Like I said, endless.

 One of the great conveniences of preparing a chia seed breakfast pudding is its ability to be made ahead of time.
 By simply mixing the chia seeds, almond milk, sweetener, and vanilla extract, and allowing it to set in the refrigerator for a few hours or overnight, you can have a ready-to-eat breakfast waiting for you in the morning.

 This makes it perfect for busy individuals who are often pressed for time during their morning routine.
 By preparing the chia seed pudding the night before, you can grab it from the fridge and enjoy a nutritious and satisfying breakfast without any fuss or extra preparation in the morning.
 It’s a time-saving solution that ensures you start your day with a wholesome and delicious meal, even on the busiest of mornings.

-I like to prepare several serving ahead of time in pint-size mason jars.
-That way I can just grab one on the morning and eat it before I leave or bring it with me to eat on the way.
-If I get bored of it, and I’m not sticking to a low-carb diet, I’ll add some additional toppings like chopped banana, a scoop of peanut butter and fresh berries.
+I like to prepare several servings ahead of time in pint-size mason jars.
+That way I can just grab one in the morning and eat it before I leave or bring it with me to eat on the way.
+If I get bored of it, and I’m not sticking to a low-carb diet, I’ll add some additional toppings like chopped banana, a scoop of peanut butter, and fresh berries.